escfrpls/drochiczynpoleski/drgpls/content/post/Derevnaja_church.en.md

 Thus there is a mention of a Greek-Catholic clergyman in this church:

 > Dyshkovskiy Pavel, * 1785.
 Married to the Braski Episcopalian I.-I. Bulgakam 1808; saint in the v.
-Derevnaya, Kobryn pub.
+Derewna, Kobryn pub.
 1832 - 25.02.1837.

 Also in RGIA there are Greek-Catholic metric records from our church.
 But please pay attention to 1 screen.
 As it does not indicate Kobrin district.
-There is a possibility that it is Derevnaya from Slonim.
+There is a possibility that it is Derewna from Slonim.

 ![1754-1799_53659693756_o](https://github.com/escfrpls/drochiczynpoleski/assets/125834172/a84ada97-d08e-4daa-a913-bfab4c3c5e98)